tklusz/EKSDeployment/README.md

 ### Testing with Multiple Users
 This section describes how to configure RBAC for the multiple users we've created.

-First, the credentials for the IAM users `eks_admin`, `user-1` and `user-2`; must be manually created on the console if you intend to test with them.
+First, the credentials for the IAM users `eks_admin`, `user-1` and `user-2`, must be manually created on the console if you intend to test with them.

 To set up the users, navigate to the `Kubernetes/` directory.
 * Run `kubectl create -f namespaces.json`.
 This creates the namespaces for the users.
 * Next, run `kubectl create -f roles.yaml`.
 This applies RBAC roles and role-bindings to the users.
   * `user-1` will have access to the `user-1` namespace, `user-2` to the `user-2` namespace, and the `eks_admin` to all namespaces.

-Run `aws_configure` and enter the credentials of a user you want to test with (you can also create a profile for easier switching).
+Run `aws configure` and enter the credentials of a user you want to test with (you can also create a profile for easier switching).

 Run `aws eks --region us-west-2 update-kubeconfig --name primary`.
 Replace the region and cluster name if you used different ones.